AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-07-26-Parametric-Functions-and-Particles.md

 }
 </code></pre>

 Here we need to make a little modification to the for loop, where we iterate from 0 to numDivs and calculate the angle inside the loop.
-Then before drawing the point we get access the array with n.
+Then before drawing the point we can access the array with n.
 This will ensure that we always get the same strokeWeight for each point.
 We obtain something like this:
  <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-07-26-Parametric-Functions-and-Particles/randomized1.png" alt="" /></span>

 Now crank up the number of points to something like 500.
 This gives a really nice effect, where the circle almost looks like it's drawn with ink:
 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-07-26-Parametric-Functions-and-Particles/randomized2.png" alt="" /></span>

-<h2>Adding Motion</h2>
+<h2><a name='motion'>Adding Motion</a></h2>
 Obviously there's a lot more that we can do to make this more interesting.
 We could let those points slowly rotate around the circle, such as in the following gif:

 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-07-26-Parametric-Functions-and-Particles/rotation1.gif" alt="" /></span>